What is FLASH?

 Who Are The Developers Behind FLASH?

-The FLASH development team is lead by Mr. Deepak Kumar.
+The FLASH development team is lead by Capt.
+Nomad.
 All other developers are listed on the FLASH website team page.

 Where Can I Buy FLASH?

 FLASH can be purchased on any of the respective exchanges it is listed on.
-Currently FLASH is listed on the following exchanges:
+All exchanges are listed here.

 How Many Different Wallets Does FLASH Have?